Lavras: 19th century

-On the Imperial period, Lavras obtained its political and administrative emancipation, becoming a municipality in 1831 and city in 1868, when there was a change in municipal toponymic from "Lavras do Funil" to "Lavras".
-In 1832 the inspector Manuel Custódio Neto reported to the municipal chamber that the town consisted of 245 buildings and there was no pavement on its streets.
-The only public buildings where the parish church, and the Rosário and Mercês chapels.
-Lavras had three private primary schools, with a total of 62 students.
-According to the 1834 census, Lavras had 11,322 inhabitants.
+During the Imperial period in the 19th century, Lavras achieved political and administrative autonomy, attaining town rights in 1831 and city status in 1868, when its name was shortened from Lavras do Funil to simply Lavras.
+A report to the municipal chamber by fiscal Manuel Custódio Neto upon its installation in 1832 described a modest town of 245 buildings with no paved streets and only a few public structures: the parish church, the Our Lady of the Rosary Chapel, and the Virgin of Mercy Chapel.
+The town hosted three private primary schools with a total of 62 students.
+The 1834 census recorded 11,322 inhabitants in the municipality.

-One of the most significant events of this period was the Liberal Revolution of 1842.
-For just over a month, between June 14 and July 22, liberals and conservatives kept their barracks in Sant'Ana main square, current Praça Dr. Augusto Silva.
-The defeated liberals fled or were arrested, subsequently amnestied by the imperial government.
+One of the era’s most notable events was Lavras’ involvement in the Liberal Revolution of 1842.
+For over a month, from 14 June to 22 July, conservatives and liberals maintained rival headquarters in Saint Anne square (now Praça Dr. Augusto Silva).
+The defeated liberals either fled or were imprisoned, later receiving imperial amnesty.